How can we help?

 2. Enter the displayed code in the Current Code field.

-3. Wait for the code to change (usually 30-60 seconds).
+3. Wait for the code to change (typically 30–60 seconds).

 4. Enter the new code in the Next Code field.

-5. Click Verify or Synchronize.
+5. Select Verify or Synchronize.

 Step 8: Confirm setup